 The Directive has to be implemented locally by 31 December 2019 and the rules have to apply from 1 July 2020.
 However, the reporting obligation already applies to transactions implemented from 25 June 2018 onwards.
 Transactions implemented between 25 June 2018 and 1 July 2020 have to be reported by 31 August 2020.

 On 22 October 2019, the ‘EU-Meldepflichtgesetz’ (EU-MPfG), which implements the EU Directive locally, was published in the Austrian Federal Law Gazette.
 The final text of the EU-MPfG largely adopts the language of the German translation of the EU Directive.
-Hence, the scope of the implementation coincides with the scope of the directive.
+Hence, the scope of the implementation coincides with the scope of the directive (no additional hallmarks implemented).
 Infringements of the Austrian reporting obligation trigger penalties of up to EUR 50,000 per case and can be imposed on several levels (company, members of board of directors).
-The ‘EU Meldepflichtgesetz’ will become effective from 1 July 2020 onwards.
+The ‘EU Meldepflichtgesetz’ became effective from 1 July 2020 onwards.